facebookexperimental/MIRAI/documentation/DeveloperGuide.md

 ## Running

 Running `cargo build` will produce a binary at `target/debug/mirai`.

+Unfortunately cargo build sets the dynamic library load path (rpath) that is linked into the binary to a path that is invalid when the binary is run.
+If you run the binary via cargo `cargo run -- <args>` then cargo overrides the bad rpath by providing the correct path in the environment variable `DYLD_LIBRARY_PATH`.

-Create a handy alias for the binary with
+If you run without using cargo, you'll need to set the variable yourself, or you can create a handy alias for the binary with

-`alias mirai="DYLD_LIBRARY_PATH=~/.rustup/toolchains/nightly-x86_64-apple-darwin/lib ~/mirai/target/debug/mirai"`
+`alias mirai="DYLD_LIBRARY_PATH=$(rustc --print sysroot)/lib ~/mirai/target/debug/mirai"`

-Afterward, you can run the mirai binary as if it were rustc.
+You can then run mirai as if it were rustc, because it is in fact rustc, just with an added plug in.

-To run mirai via cargo, first do `cargo install --force --path  ~/mirai` then set the `RUSTC_WRAPPER` environment variable to `mirai`.
-Note that Cargo takes care of the library path so the alias is not needed unless you want to run mirai directly.
+To run mirai via cargo, as if it were rustc, first do `cargo install --force --path  ~/mirai` then set the `RUSTC_WRAPPER` environment variable to `mirai`.

 ## Debugging